 For accounts receivable from students, Aspen records an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of its students to make required payments, which includes the recovery of financial aid funds advanced to a student for amounts in excess of the student's cost of tuition and related fees.
-Aspen determines the adequacy of its allowance for doubtful accounts using a general reserve method based on an analysis of its historical bad debt experience, current economic trends, and the aging of the accounts receivable and student status.
-Aspen applies reserves to its receivables based upon an estimate of the risk presented by the age of the receivables and student status.
+Aspen determines the adequacy of its allowance for doubtful accounts using a general reserve method based on an analysis of its historical bad debt experience, current economic trends, and the aging of the accounts receivable and each student's status.
+Aspen estimates the amounts to increase the allowance based upon the risk presented by the age of the receivables and student status.
 Aspen writes off accounts receivable balances at the time the balances are deemed uncollectible.
 Aspen continues to reflect accounts receivable with an offsetting allowance as long as management believes there is a reasonable possibility of collection.